Skip to content

 Claude Sonnet 4.6$3.00$15.0030x

 The cost difference between DeepSeek and Claude Sonnet is 30x for output tokens.
 For a chatbot that generates thousands of messages, model selection is the single biggest cost lever.
+(For a deeper look at which APIs actually allow adult content and what that costs, see Choosing the Right LLM API for Adult Content.)

 Why DeepSeek V3.2 Is the Sweet Spot